“I Am Hamlet” Project

 Similar to the classroom workshops, Stradley and Stanton-Ameisen will visit two area retirement homes to read and discuss portions of Hamlet with Delaware seniors.

-Area high school students will be asked to write a 500-word essay detailing how they personally connect to the character of Hamlet, referencing a specific selection from the play.
+Area high school and college students will be asked to write a 500-word essay detailing how they personally connect to the character of Hamlet, referencing a specific selection from the play.
+Click here for Essay Contest Prompt.
+Essays due May 3, 2014.
+Winners receive a $250 scholarship courtesy of Prestwick House.

 DSF will venture into the social media universe and invite tweets and Facebook posts responding to the questions of how Hamlet connects with the lives of social media users.
 Selected responses will be edited together into a “social media poem.”